Royals vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has 33 hits with nine doubles, seven home runs, 12 walks and 20 RBI.
-He's also stolen one base.
+- Robert has nine doubles, seven home runs, 12 walks and 20 RBI (34 total hits).
+He has stolen one base.

-- Robert has recorded a base hit in six games in a row.
-During his last 10 games he is batting .423 with three doubles, two home runs, nine walks and seven RBI.
+- Robert has recorded a base hit in seven games in a row.
+During his last 10 outings he is batting .407 with three doubles, two home runs, eight walks and seven RBI.

 Robert Recent Games